Here are a couple of important concepts to understand about mycorrhizae and their benefits:

 - Mycorrhizal fungi form symbiotic relationships with approximately 95% of plant species on earth.

-- Benefits to plants include improved plant health and an increased ability to handle stress.
+- Benefits to plants include improved plant vitality and an increased ability to handle stress.

-In summary, mycorrhizae are living biological soil organisms which help plants flourish throughout their entire life, and which can support your garden, lawn, and landscape to thrive more sustainably, with fewer needs for inputs, maintenance, and attention.
+In summary, mycorrhizae are living biological soil organisms which help plants flourish throughout their entire life, and which can help your lawn and garden to thrive more sustainably, with fewer needs for inputs, maintenance, and attention.

 Mycorrhizae can be added to your home garden, lawn, or landscaping by choosing fertilizers and potting mixes that include these organisms, or applied using stand-along mycorrhizal inoculants, available at garden centers and other home garden product retailers.